-The Panel is supported by an Advisory Board, consisting of former members of The Lancet - University of Oslo Commission on Global Governance for Health, and other experts within the areas of global health, development and governance.
+The Panel is supported by an Advisory Board, chaired by Dr Inger Scheel.
+It consists of former members of The Lancet - University of Oslo Commission on Global Governance for Health, and other experts within the areas of global health, development and governance.

-Ole Petter Ottersen MD, PhD is Professor of Medicine and since 2009 the Rector (President) of University of Oslo.
+Ole Petter Ottersen MD, PhD is Professor of Medicine, vice-chancellor of the Karolinska Institute (Stockholm, Sweden) and former Rector (President) of University of Oslo (2009-2017).
 Ottersen was Dean of Science at the Medical Faculty, University of Oslo, from 2000 to 2002.
 In 2002 he was appointed Director of Centre for Molecular Biology and Neuroscience, a Centre of Excellence sponsored by the Research Council of Norway.
 From 2006 to 2009 Ottersen was Chief Editor of "Neuroscience" - the journal of the International Brain Research Organization (IBRO).
 Ottersen has received several international awards for his research on brain function and disease.
 He chaired the Lancet-University of Oslo Commission on Global Governance for Health whose report was launched on February 11, 2014.

-Ms Jashodhara Dasgupta has been for 12 years the Coordinator of SAHAYOG (Lucknow), an NGO working with women's health and gender equality using human rights frameworks.
+Ms Jashodhara Dasgupta is the Executive Director of the National Foundation for India, a philanthropy and grant-making organization based i New Delhi.
+She has been for 12 years the Coordinator of SAHAYOG (Lucknow), an NGO working with women's health and gender equality using human rights frameworks.
 She has been working with issues of women's rights in Uttar Pradesh for nearly 25 years and served on the High-level Expert Group on Universal Health Coverage of the government of India (2010-11).
 She is currently a researcher and policy advocate on maternal health, human rights based approaches and the right to health.
 Ms Dasgupta was member of The Lancet – University of Oslo Commission on Global Governance for Health from 2011-2014.

 Professor Ilona Kickbusch is the Director of the Global Health Programme at the Graduate Institute of International and Development Studies, Geneva.
 She advises organisations, government agencies and the private sector on policies and strategies to promote health at the national, European and international level.
 Her key areas of interest are global health governance, global health diplomacy, health in all policies, the health society and health literacy.